-Mammoth is full of amazing places to hike, but if you are looking for a short hike with a fantastic payoff then look no further than Crystal Lake.
-This hike is three short miles round trip with a decent amount of uphill, but it takes you to an epic crag that overlooks multiple lakes and has its own lake right at the base.
+Mammoth is full of amazing places to hike, but if you are looking for a short hike with a fantastic payoff, then look no further than Crystal Lake.
+This hike is three miles round trip with a decent amount of uphill, but it takes you to the bottom of an epic crag that overlooks multiple lakes and has its own lake right at the base.
 Here is all the information so you can take this hike yourself.

 - 3 miles

 - Location: Lake George Rd, Mammoth Lakes, CA 93546

 - This information is from my hike in 2016

 To get to the trailhead, you will want to proceed out of the city of Mammoth on Lake Mary Road and up to Lake George.
 The parking lot here is where the hike will start.

 After arriving at the small parking lot near Lake George, you will see a trailhead right near where you came into the parking area.
 The trailhead says Crystal Crag, and this is the trail you will be taking to the lake.